 For example, each year, researchers predict which strains of influenza will be prevalent that season and design a vaccine to target them.
 This is necessary because the flu virus has a relatively high mutation rate, meaning that the virus changes as it replicates itself.
-Some new strains are different enough from older versions that they evade immunological memory.
+Some new strains are different enough from older versions that the immune system no longer recognizes them.
 Viruses such as HIV mutate so rapidly that vaccine development is particularly challenging.

-The body's ability to remember how to fight a pathogen may diminish over time.
+The body's ability to remember how to fight a pathogen also may diminish over time.
 For the common cold coronavirus, for example, immunological memory tends to be shorter, which is why many people get colds once a year or more often.
-Conversely, the immune system remembers the antigen for measles, which is why the measles vaccine gives lifelong protection.
+Conversely, the immune system remembers the measles, which is why the measles vaccine or infection gives lifelong protection.